Plottier: History

-After the Conquest of the Desert, the General Julio Argentino Roca asked for lands near the Neuquén river for their strategic military value.
+After the Conquest of the Desert, General Julio Argentino Roca asked for lands near the Neuquén river for their strategic military value.
 These lands were called Colonia Sayhueque.

-The main economy of the region was the raising of bovine cattle and ovine cattle.
+The main economy of the region was the raising of cattle and sheep.

-In 1916 Plottier was one of the tragic scenarios of the escape of prisoners from Neuquén prison.
+In 1916, Plottier was one of the tragic scenarios of the escape of prisoners from Neuquén prison.
 The engineer Adolfo Plottier was executed by one of the fugitives and the general grocery was looted.

 Since 1920, the Plottier brothers started selling their lands for the establishment of immigrant settlers.
 As a result, the colonies el Triángulo, Colonia Suiza, San Eugenio, Viña del Río, San Agustín, y Colonización ferrocarril Sub —an English colony settled on April the 2nd— were formed.

 On 26 March 1935, Agustín P. Justo, the president of the nation, recognized the formation of the Comisión de Fomento de Plottier, thereby recognizing the municipalization of this community.
 This date has not only been adopted as the most far-reaching date for the town but it also has been included in the Carta Orgánica Municipal.